dougsparling/lucene-testbed/blog.md

 The actual reading of the stream begins with `addDocument`.
 The `IndexWriter` pulls tokens from the end of the pipeline.
 This pull proceeds back through the pipe until the first stage, the `Tokenizer`, reads from the `InputStream`.

-Also note that we don't close the stream -- Lucene handles this for us.
+Also note that we don't close the stream, as Lucene handles this for us.

 ### Tokenizing Characters ###